CCurl/STABLE/essay.md

 ;     ( 1 1 a)    get the content of register a
 ]     ( 1 1)      loop to [ until a is 0 (false)

-for clearity the next cycle will be explained as well [     ( 1 1)      begin a while loop
+for clarity the next cycle will be explained as well
+[     ( 1 1)      begin a while loop
 #     ( 1 1 1)    duplicate TOS (dup top of data stack)
 .     ( 1 1)      print out TOS (1) as decimal number